Skip to content

 Admit it.
 You’ve done it.

 You’re in the conference room at your nonprofit’s board meeting.
-The corporate secretary presents the minutes of the last minute for approval.
+The corporate secretary presents the minutes of the last meeting and asks for approval.
 But there’s silence: You’re busy deciding between the pumpkin-glazed doughnuts and the chocolate-topped ones.
 So is everyone else at the table.

 Fast forward a year or so.
 Your organization receives an official audit notice from the Internal Revenue Service.
 Which documents do you suppose the federal agent will ask to see?
 The financial records?
 Yes, of course.
 The Articles of Incorporation and the Bylaws?
 Those, too.